SUSSBIA/fabric-onboarding-experience/09-sandbox-experiments/hdb-resales/01-report-consumer-walkthrough/README.md

 In this experiment, learners will practise how to:

+* Access the Fabric Sandbox Workspace
-* Open the HDB Resales report in the Fabric Sandbox Workspace
+* Open the HDB Resales report
 * Check report context before interpreting visuals
 * Use filters and slicers carefully
 * Interact with visuals